-Inside eNode Designer, the user will define for the Master/Client the real IDs of the devices need to get data/send commands from and will set for the Slave/Server the virtual addresses to be used by the client for data-point or command mapping to.
-The more information related to eNode Designer is available in chapter 5.
+Inside eNode designer, the user will define for the Master/Client the real IDs of the devices need to get data/send commands from and will set for the Slave/Server the virtual addresses to be used from the client for data-point or command mapping to the .
+More information related to eNode designer is available in chapter 5.